dex4er/Starlight/README.md

 Specifies the path to SSL CA certificate file used when verification mode is enabled. (default: none)

+## --ssl-client-ca-file

+Specifies the path to SSL CA certificate file for client verification.
+(default: none)

 ## --ssl-verify-mode

 Sets the verification mode for the peer certificate.
 See